Wharf of the Caravels

 The Wharf of the Caravels (Muelle de las Carabelas) is a museum in Palos de la Frontera, in the province of Huelva, autonomous community of Andalusia, Spain.
-Its most prominent exhibits are replicas of Christopher Columbus's boats for his first voyage to the Americas, the Niña, the Pinta, and the Santa María.
+Its most prominent exhibits are replicas of Christopher Columbus's ships for his first voyage to the Americas, the Niña, the Pinta, and the Santa María.
 These were built in 1992 for the Celebration of the Fifth Centenary of the Discovery of the Americas.
 The replica caravels were built between 1990 and 1992, put through shakedown voyages and then, in 1992, sailed the route of Columbus's voyage.

 The museum is operated by the province of Huelva, and has an area of 11500 m2.

 History

 Throughout 1992 there were many celebrations of the fifth centenary of the Discovery of the Americas.
 Among these, in Spain, was the launching of replicas of the ships in which Columbus and a crew that included the Pinzón Brothers of Palos de la Frontera, the Niño Brothers of Moguer, and other mariners from the region made the voyage that is generally accounted as the discovery of the Americas by Europeans.
 These three boats formed part of the Seville Expo '92, and were part of numerous expositions throughout Europe and the Americas.

 After they had been used in all manner of activities—including being used in filming 1492: Conquest of Paradise—the Andalusian Autonomous Government acquired the replicas as part of the project Andalucía 92.
 The key to this project was the construction of the Wharf of the Caravels near La Rábida Monastery in Palos de la Frontera, one of the key Lugares colombinos, sites associated with the preparation and launching of Columbus's first voyage.
 The resulting museum, inaugurated in 1994, is managed by the Diputación de Huelva, the government of Huelva province.

 Since then, the Wharf of the Caravels has been open to the public, with the number of visitors increasing each year.
 In 2007, nearly 200,000 people visited, roughly 550 people a day.
 It is the third most visited tourist site in Andalusia.
 August is the busiest month in terms of visitors.